rackerlabs/technical-blog/_posts/2020-06-17-announcing-the-vm-replication-enhanced-edition-for-government-cloud-limited-availablility.md

   combined into virtual protection groups.

-- Rewind and recover to the second with point-in-time recovery for seamless roll-back to moments before ransomware with approximately five-second increments.
+- Rewind and recover to the second with point-in-time recovery for seamless rollback to moments before ransomware with approximately five-second increments.
 You can go back up to seven days.

 - Complete automation and orchestration of VM non-disruptive test failovers,